 Focus Your Programming

-This past weekend I taught two workshops at Undisputed Strength and Conditioning which is the home of Mash Mafia Minnesota.
-I decided to give a different type of seminar.
-I wanted everyone their to get the true facts required to become a great weightlifter.
+A couple of weekends ago, we hosted the newest group of Mash Barbell Affiliates.
 One of the topics was “Considerations When Designing Your Personal Program”.
 I thought that all of you could benefit from some of this information, so here goes.

 If you Clean 70% of your Front Squat, then your focus should obviously be on performing the movements.
 This doesn’t necessarily mean that you shouldn’t squat every day.
 Squatting every day has helped me with my mobility, which has really helped to increase my lifts.
 It just means that you shouldn’t kill yourself squatting.
 Spend the majority of your training time working on Snatch and Clean & Jerk.